13 mistakes you can make when preparing and leading a webinar

 The design you use for your webinar is vital: in terms of both practicality and visuals.
 Ignoring this point is one of the most serious webinar mistakes, as both elements are important.

 Even the prettiest design, if written in an unreadable font, won’t leave a positive impression.
 On the other hand, picking a boring template will also harm you.
 You can choose from a variety of existing, good-looking yet clear templates, or prepare your own.
 Make sure that your slides are both pretty and easy to digest.
+So, you need to take care of usability testing.

 6. Too much text on one slide